Management strategies for hydropower plants a simple dynamic programming approach: Problem setup and method

+(This notation is already used in \eqref{eq:D} above.)
+Similarly, the cost of switching between the different production modes $i \in \{0, \dots, 9\}$ is given by

-As water in the reservoir has value we must take any change in the reservoir from the beginning to the end of the optimization period into account in the final result.
+The efficiency curve $\eta(F)$ used is depicted in Figure \ref{fig:efficiency} with the corresponding allowed production flows $F_i$ marked with dots. } As water in the reservoir has value we must take any change in the reservoir from the beginning to the end of the optimization period into account in the final result.
 This is done by establishing the value of water in the reservoir as the profit this water would generate if used to run the generator at design speed $F_d$, disregarding running costs.
 Any change in the reservoir from the initial level $H_0 =H_{max}$ (which corresponds to the dam being full) is adjusted in the final profit.
 Note that the assumption of design speed and no running cost implies a larger penalty for missing water than what could be gained from using it for production, thereby forcing an optimal strategy to end with the dam full.

 Naturally, the numerical values to be used vary with the specific problem, river, and power plant under consideration.
 The parameter values applied here are summarized and presented in Table \ref{tab:parameters}; we refer to \cite{OOL22} for details and motivations.
 The exact values should have little impact on the qualitative nature of our results.
 For our model and the sake of this paper, the most significant parameters are the forecast length, dam size, and switching cost.
 If nothing else is specified we consider $M=10$ days forecast, a dam size of $N=30$ days at design speed, and switching cost parameter $\gamma=0.0025$.
-In the next section we vary these parameters one-by-one to highlight their impact on the optimal strategies and the end result.
+In the next section, we vary these parameters one-by-one to highlight their impact on the optimal strategies and the end result.